sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 So now we have the Vue.js project integrated into our ASP.NET MVC solution.
 Next we create some Vuejs components there and use them from the ASP.NET MVC view we created earlier.

 ## Create the Vuejs Components and Configure the Vuejs Project

+> When developing Vuejs projects I prefer to use Visualt Studio Code (instead of Visual Studio alone).
+There is no problem to do so in the workflow described here.
+In your file explorer you just right-click on the vuejs_src folder and select `Open with Code`.
+From then on you can work with both editors.
+Normally I work in Visual Studio for ASP.NET MVC controllers/views and C# code and in Visual Studio Code for Vue.js/Javascript code.